You’re Doing It Backwards

 Experts call the support of ideas that only reinforce our thinking, motivated reasoning.

 At some online shopping sites, you begin adding items to your cart immediately.
 Perhaps the only reason for logging in is to check order status or history.
-You can this at ClinicalPosters but the site really comes to life when login — backwards.
+You can do this at ClinicalPosters but the site really comes to life when login—

 |Blog Access||Full News, Sample Health||Full News, Health *|